pchiorean/Indentz/docs/README.md

 - When nothing is selected, it creates a new document with a barcode on each page, like the original script.

 - When multiple objects are selected, the barcodes are inserted sequentially into them.
-If only one code is provided, all objects get the same code.
+If only one code is provided, all objects get it.

 _Suggested shortcut:_ `⌥F9`